 Positive amplification control, a reference DNA; this control is used in the amplification session to verify the efficacy of the PCR.

-Negative amplification control, reagent grade water; this control is used in the amplification session to verify the absence of contamination in the PCR reaction.
+Negative amplification control, reagent grade water; this control is used in the amplification session to verify the efficacy of the PCR.